JayaniLakshika/Monash_PhD_thesis/chapters/05-chap5.html.md

 In total, there are $28$ data structures used for the experiment.
 Out of these, $18$ data structures show the same structure in both the $2\text{-}D$ NLDR plot and tour for each experiment, while the remaining $10$ data structures display different structures in the $2\text{-}D$ NLDR plot and tour.
 This means that when data structure $19$ is displayed in the NLDR plot, data structure $20$ appears in the tour.

-To systematically vary the degree of separation in the SAME trials, the original (medium large) centroid distances are scaled by four different factors: $0.1$ (small), $0.6$ (small medium), $0.9$ (medium), and $1.1$ (large).
+To systematically vary the degree of separation in the SAME trials, the original (medium large) centroid distances are scaled by four different factors: $0.1$ (small), $0.6$ (small-medium), $0.9$ (medium), and $1.1$ (large).
 In contrast, data structures used for the DIFFERENT trials retained the original (medium-large) centroid distances.

 #### Attention check data